XinFinOrg/xdc-subnet-docs/docs/deployment/1_launch_subnet.md

 - Several host machines (>=3)

 ## Step 1: Host your bootnode
+### Pre-requisite
+- Ensure host machine firewall rules allow both UDP and TCP on port 30301

 A subnet bootnode is a special node needed for the initialization and growth of the P2P network in a subnet.
 It does this by providing new nodes a list of active peers and their IP addresses.
 Bootnodes do not have any special privileges.
 They are responsible for network discovery rather than block validation or transaction processing.

 1. Vist [https://github.com/XinFinOrg/XinFin-Node](https://github.com/XinFinOrg/XinFin-Node) and clone the code. i.e `git clone https://github.com/XinFinOrg/XinFin-Node`
 2. Check the `subnet` directory. i.e `cd subnet`
-3. Create an file with name of `.env.bootnode`
+3. Create an empty file with name of `.env.bootnode` and `.env`
-4. Make sure below values are populated in the .env.bootnode file:
+4. Make sure below values are populated in the `.env.bootnode` file:
   - EXTIP: Your host external IP address.
 This is useful if you want your bootnode to be discoveryed outside of your local network.
   - NET_RESTRICTING (Optional): This restrict p2p connectivity to an IP subnet.
 It will further isolate the network and prevents cross-connecting with other blockchain networks in case the nodes are reachable from the Internet. example value `172.16.254.0/24`.
 With the this setting, bootnode will only allow connections from the 172.16.254.0/24 subnet, and will not attempt to connect to other nodes outside of the set IP range.
-5. Run `docker-compose up bootnode`.
-Copy the bootnode address which looks like `enode://blabla@[some-ip-address]:30301`
+5. Run `docker-compose up -d bootnode`.
+Copy the bootnode address which looks like `enode://blabla@[some-ip-address]:30301` from `bootnodes/bootnodes.list`
+6. (Optional) To verify if bootnode network is working as expected.
+Install `netcat` in a different host, run `nc -u -z -v {{ip address}} 30301` to check if connection is successful.
+(Replace the `{{ip address}}` with the bootnode host public IP)

 ## Step 2: Generate your genesis file
 In the context of XinFin XDC (XinFin Digital Contract), the genesis file refers to a configuration file that contains the initial parameters and settings for the blockchain network.
 It is an essential component used during the initialization process when creating a new XinFin blockchain network.